dipityli/literaturelibre/README.md

 Adam Salt - Cob:web-Aclevo Director & Website maintainer

-### Please join the Cob:web Development discord to talk to us and contribute to our projects: https://discord.gg/9F3vtTbmr7
+### Please join the Cob:web-Aclevo discord to talk to us and contribute to our projects: https://discord.gg/z3GXvGtuek